bellaakaash/CS361-Group-Project/README.md

     - I'm using [Node Version Manager](https://github.com/coreybutler/nvm-windows) with `nvm install latest` and `nvm use latest`
 - `npm` (Tested with v10.2.3)
-    - Update to the latest version with `nvm install -g npm@latest`
+    - Update to the latest version with `npm install -g npm@latest`
 - `yarn` (Tested with v1.22.19)
-    - Update to the latest version with `nvm install -g yarn@latest`
+    - Update to the latest version with `npm install -g yarn@latest`

 ### Suggestions
 #### VS Code Extensions